wkeeling/selenium-wire/README.rst

 Request attributes
 ~~~~~~~~~~~~~~~~~~

-Requests that you retrieve from Selenium Wire using ``driver.requests`` or one of the other mechanisms have the following attributes.
+Requests that you retrieve using ``driver.requests`` or one of the other mechanisms have the following attributes.

 * ``method``
     The HTTP method type such as ``GET`` or ``POST``.